babs12316/Card-games/README.md

 ## Install with Docker

-Download and keep the card-game-2 in docker directory.

 To build the image, you can run the following command from the project root folder, where your Dockerfile is:
 ### `docker build -t card-games-app .`